 Two examples of character reversals:

-6: Developing characters using action and dialogue
+6: Develop characters using dialogue and action

 How do we know a character has changed?

 ‘Sometimes you’ll be tempted to develop characters by saying who they are.
 Show them instead.’

 In the classic 1964 musical My Fair Lady, based on the play Pygmalion by George Bernard Shaw, Eliza Doolittle is a Cockney flower girl who takes lessons from a language professor so that she can speak like a lady, a more privileged member of society.

 To make your character development complex and believable, consider how changes in behaviour, speech and circumstances all intersect and can be used to paint a more convincing character portrait.

 Although character development depends on showing a chain of cause and effect – how your character responds to specific situations – surprise is a useful element of character change.

 If a character who is normally greedy and miserly suddenly acts charitably and selflessly, this new development can spark a change of course in the story.

 Your character’s circumstances might change in many ways in the course of your story.
 They might travel to a new location, they might form or lose relationships with others.
 Perhaps they form new beliefs and opinions or re-evaluate old ones.

 A change in city might change your character’s way of life and emotional life-world just as much as a change of romantic partner could.
 If you change a character’s circumstances, brainstorm the possible ways it can affect their motivations, goals, hopes and dreams moving forwards in your story.

 Sometimes your primary character might step into your story more or less fully formed.
 This is typical of action thrillers, for example, where the hardened tough guy must simply navigate and solve a new set of dangers.